geonetwork/core-doc-sources/eng/developer/source/mef/index.rst

 #.  *general*: a container for general information.
 It must have the following children:

-    #.  *UUID*: this is the universally unique identifier assigned to the
-        metadata and must be a valid UUID.
+    -   *uuid*: this is the universally unique identifier assigned to the metadata and must be a valid UUID.
 This element is optional and, when omitted, the reader should generate one.
 A metadata without a UUID can be imported several times into the same system without breaking uniqueness constraints.
 When missing, the reader should also generate the siteId value.
-    #.  *createDate*: This date indicates when the metadata was created.
+    -   *createDate*: This date indicates when the metadata was created.
-    #.  *changeDate*: This date keeps track of the most recent change to
+    -   *changeDate*: This date keeps track of the most recent change to the metadata.
-        the metadata.
-    #.  *siteId*: This is an UUID that identifies the actor that created
-        the metadata and must be a valid UUID.
+    -   *siteId*: This is an UUID that identifies the actor that created the metadata and must be a valid UUID.
 When the UUID element is missing, this element should be missing too.
 If present, it will be ignored.
-    #.  *siteName*: This is a human readable name for the actor that
-        created the metadata.
+    -   *siteName*: This is a human readable name for the actor that created the metadata.
 It must be present only if the siteId is present.
-    #.  *schema*: The name of the schema for the metadata record in metadata.xml.
+    -   *schema*: The name of the schema for the metadata record in metadata.xml.
         When the MEF is imported by a GeoNetwork actor, this name should be the name of a metadata schema handled by the actor (eg. iso19139).
 If the GeoNetwork actor does not have such a schema, it may try and select another metadata with a schema that is present (eg. the metadata in metadata-iso19139.xml could be loaded because the iso19139 schema is present).
-    #.  *format*: Indicates the MEF export format.
-The element’s value must
-        belong to the following set: { *simple*, *partial*, *full* }.
+    -   *format*: Indicates the MEF export format.
+The element’s value must belong to the following set: { *simple*, *partial*, *full* }.
-    #.  *localId*: This is an optional element.
-If present, indicates the
-        id used locally by the sourceId actor to store the metadata.
+    -   *localId*: This is an optional element.
+If present, indicates the id used locally by the sourceId actor to store the metadata.
 Its purpose is just to allow the reuse of the same local id when reimporting a metadata.
-    #.  *isTemplate*: A boolean field that indicates if this metadata is a
-        template used to create new ones.
+    -   *isTemplate*: A boolean field that indicates if this metadata is a template used to create new ones.
 There is no real distinction between a real metadata and a template but some actors use it to allow fast metadata creation.
 The value must be: {
         *true*, *false* }.
-    #.  *rating*: This is an optional element.
-If present, indicates the
-        users’ rating of the metadata ranging from 1 (a bad rating) to 5 (an excellent rating).
+    -   *rating*: This is an optional element.
+If present, indicates the users’ rating of the metadata ranging from 1 (a bad rating) to 5 (an excellent rating).
 The special value 0 means that the metadata has not been rated yet.
 Can be used to sort search results.
-    #.  *popularity*: Another optional value.
-If present, indicates the
-        popularity of the metadata.
+    -   *popularity*: Another optional value.
+If present, indicates the popularity of the metadata.
 The value must be positive and high values mean high popularity.
 The criteria used to set the popularity is left to the writer.
 Its main purpose is to provide a metadata